You want to upgrade to a brand new Windows cloud server. It’s going to increase efficiency and improve margins at your business. What could go wrong?

 Ease of Processes

 You aren’t the IT expert- that’s why you’re hiring a cloud service vendor.
-So processes you need to perform on the daily shouldn’t require any technical know-how.
+So processes you need to perform daily shouldn’t require any technical know-how.

 For example, deploying, managing, and upgrading software should be secure and not require an IT expert.
 You should question whether the vendor offers APIs and data transform standards for simple cloud connecting.